 In 1921 he enrolled in the American University of Beirut where he graduated with a BA degree in Commerce in 1924.
-The title of his senior year dissertation was “The Economic Rise of the Near East.”
+The title of his graduation thesis was “The Necessary Reconstruction in Palestinian Trade.”

 In 1924, he went to England to specialize in accountancy and then returned to Jerusalem where he was appointed a teacher at the Catholic Terra Sancta College and was an official in the Young Men’s Christian Association.

 In 1926, Saba obtained a license from the Palestine government as a chartered accountant and founded a Chartered Accountancy office.
-He then founded Saba and Partners, the first Arab chartered accountants’ company in the entire Middle East.
+He then founded Saba & Company, the first Arab chartered accountants’ company in the entire Middle East, along with his brother Aziz Saleh Saba.
 He also supported the plan to establish the Arab Bank in 1930.

 Fuad Saba took part in the first Palestinian Arab Youth Conference held in Jaffa on 4 January 1932, attended by two hundred participants.
 The conference adopted a scheme to establish a national fund.
 Saba was elected general accountant and member of the executive committee that ensued from that conference.
 The fund itself was established in September 1932 and was headed by Ahmad Hilmi Abd al-Baqi.
 It was to become the nucleus of a company established under the name The Arab Company to Save the Lands of Palestine.